 Today’s post was written by guest contributor Sloan McKinney.
-Please remember that different dogs have different needs, and this is intended as a guideline, just like our other informational posts, such as best distances for walking a dog and first aid for pets.
+Please remember that dogs are individuals.
+This is intended as a guideline, just like our other informational posts, such as best distances for walking a dog and first aid for pets.
 This post contains affiliate links, which means you don’t pay anything extra, but we make a small commission.

 If you’re like me, and you have a household with dogs of different breeds, you may be surprised at the differences in sleeping patterns from one dog to another.
 While one dog may spend a large portion of the day snoozing in its kennel, another may be alert most of the day, watching for UPS deliveries, squirrels, butterflies, or anything that moves on the sidewalk.

-The first time you perceive such vastly different sleeping patterns, you may be a little concerned.
+The first time you perceive such vastly different sleeping patterns, you may be concerned.
 Is one dog sleeping too much?
 Or is the other dog sleeping too little?

 Determining Normal Sleep Habits